kemaloksuz/ObjectDetectionImbalance/README.md

 # A Repository of the Papers Addressing Imbalance Problems in Object Detection

-Here, we present the list of papers within the scope of imbalance problems in object detection by following our problem-based taxonomy in our paper submitted to TPAMI.
-You can find a preprint in the following link:
+This repository provides an up-to-date the list of studies addressing imbalance problems in object detection.
+It follows the taxonomy provided in the following paper (please cite the paper if you benefit from this repository):

+K. Oksuz, B. C. Cam, S. Kalkan, E. Akbas, "Imbalance Problems in Object Detection: A Review", (under review), 2019. [[paper]]

+If you splot a study missing in the repository, you can directly send a request for adding it.

+## How to request addition of a paper

-# Table of Contents
+# Table of Contents (Follows the taxonomy in the paper)
 1. [Class Imbalance](#1)
     1.1 [Foreground-Backgorund Class Imbalance](#1.1)
     1.2 [Foreground-Foreground Class Imbalance](#1.2)